tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 ********************

-#### producesAssertion
+#### producesResponse

-- Name: bdqffdq:producesAssertion
+- Name: bdqffdq:producesResponse
-- Definition: Connects an entity with a bdqffdq:Assertion that the entity created.
+- Definition: Connects an entity with a bdqffdq:Response that the entity created.

 ********************

 #### reportProperty

 - Name: bdqffdq:reportProperty
-- Definition: Category of object properties that apply to bdqffdq:Assertions.
+- Definition: Category of object properties that apply to bdqffdq:Responses.

 ********************